Woman dies from stage four cancer after DHB's systemic failures

 Five years of bleeding, nine appointments, three different hospitals, five different consultants and zero scans have resulted in one tragic outcome for a Northland whānau - the death of a mother diagnosed with stage four cancer that was too late to cure.

-Now, the Health and Disability Commissioner has held Te Whatu Ora Te Tai Tokerau directly responsible for breaching the woman’s rights citing systemic failures that resulted in missed opportunities for timely intervention.
+Now, the Health and Disability Commissioner (HDC) has held Te Whatu Ora Te Tai Tokerau directly responsible for breaching the woman’s rights, citing systemic failures that resulted in missed opportunities for timely intervention.

 “The missed opportunities to provide this information are attributable to multiple clinicians, and signify a failure at an organisational level, for which Te Whatu Ora Te Tai Tokerau is responsible,” Deputy Commissioner Dr Vanessa Caldwell said in a decision released today.